u-gohil/React-Template/README.md

 - This project also includes React testing-library set up

-- Lighthouse ci intergration added into the project.
-Run `lhci autorun` to view reports.
+- Lighthouse ci is included, run `lhci autorun` to view reports.

 - GraphQL has been added to experiment with querying data

 ### 🔧How to Run the App